-Welcome to Marion County, Mississippi Genealogy & History Network.
-Our purpose is to provide free resources for genealogical and historical researchers.
+Welcome to the Marion County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

-To share your Marion County, Mississippi genealogy or history information, send an email to firstname.lastname@example.org - we will be pleased to include it here.
-If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network and go to the appropriate county.
+To share your Marion County, Mississippi genealogy or history information, send an email to email@example.com - we will be pleased to include it here.
+If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network state website and choose the appropriate county.

 Columbia, the county seat, was first named Lott's Bluff.
 When incorporated in 1819, the name was changed to Columbia, after the South Carolina home of its first settlers, John and William Lott.
 It was the state’s fourth municipality.